Canon de 155 C Mle 1917 Schneider

 Carriage

 The C17S carriage was similar in concept to that of the L13S.
 It consisted of a box trail with side arms in the front half that allowed space for the gun to recoil at higher elevation angles.
 A curved shield was mounted on the front of the trail to protect the gun crew with a hinged opening to allow for forward observation of the gun sights.
-The rear of the trail was provided with a spade to stabilise the gun during firing which was supplemented by brake shoes acting on the rear of the wooden wheels which were fixed to the end of a steel axle passing through the trail.
+The rear of the trail was provided with a spade to stabilise the gun during firing which was supplemented by brake shoes acting on the front of the wooden wheels operated via a rotary handle in front of the shield.

 The gun pivoted on trunnions running in bearings at the top of the front of the trail with traverse provided by moving the trail sideways by up to 3 deg either side along the wheel axle.
 A traversing hand wheel was provided on both sides of the trail for this purpose that each rotated a screw thread inside a tube in front of the axle.
 This in turn moved a nut on the thread that was attached to the wheel axle resulting in the front of the trail being moved sideways along the axle.